rozniak/xfce-winxp-tc/README.md

 The theme is now based directly from Adwaita to hopefully maximise compatibility and make it easier to fix theme bugs.
 A refactored form of Adwaita from the upstream GTK 3 sources exists in this repo to make it easier to base themes from/fix problems.

+## Licence
+The source code in this repository, essentially any *text* files, such as SASS, C, Bash script source code, are licensed under GPL 2.0.
+This licence obviously does not cover the assets from Windows/Office (images, sounds, fonts etc.).

 ## Roadmap?
 I don't have a fancy looking roadmap document for this repo - there's too much to list really.
 Essentially, if something was in Windows XP, it's on my mind.